Research Expertise and Interest

 protoplanetary disks, astrochemistry

-Jennifer Bergner is an assistant professor in the Department of Chemistry.
+Jennifer Bergner is the Chevron Chair in Chemistry and an assistant professor in the Department of Chemistry.

 Research: The regions around forming stars are host to a surprisingly rich chemistry, leading to the production of molecules both familiar and exotic.
 The synthesis of relatively large organic molecules in star-forming regions is especially exciting because planets are born alongside stars, raising the possibility that astrochemically produced organics could seed nascent planets with ingredients for origins of life chemistry.
 More broadly, chemistry along the star- and planet-formation sequence has wide-ranging impacts on the compositions and properties of newly formed planetary systems.